rishannp/Motor-Imagery---Graph-Attention-Network/README.md

 ## To Be Done:
-- Publish ALS Dataset for open access and reproducibility
+- Publish ALS Dataset for open access and reproducibility : To be published Feb, on UCL FigShare.
+DOI to be shared.
-- CSP GAT : CSP Filter before converting into a graph.